 - Pain when reaching out to the side

 - Inability to lie or sleep on the involved side

 - Tenderness at the front of the shoulder or mid-humeral region

 - Weakness or stiffness of the involved side

 Shoulder impingement treatments

-When it comes to treatment, there is strong evidence and anecdotal support for delaying surgery in favor of conservative management.
-Despite inadequate research support, subacromial decompression (acromioplasty) surgery remains the most common arthroscopic procedure at the shoulder.
+When it comes to treatment, there’s strong evidence and anecdotal support for delaying surgery in favor of conservative management.
+Despite a lack research support, subacromial decompression (acromioplasty) surgery remains the most common arthroscopic procedure at the shoulder.